Repairs (Agents of S.H.I.E.L.D.): Filming

 Filming occurred from October 16 to 24, 2013.
 The opening gas station scene was filmed in Soledad Canyon near Santa Clarita, California, while the barn set was filmed at Golden Oak Ranch.

 Marvel Cinematic Universe tie-ins

 The Roxxon Corporation plays a prominent role in the episode, with a Roxxon gas station appearing, and a Roxxon particle accelerator the cause of the episode's issues.
 Roxxon previously appeared in the Marvel One-Shot A Funny Thing Happened on the Way to Thor's Hammer.

 Release

 Broadcast

 "Repairs" was first aired in the United States on ABC on November 26, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.